gruetze-software/RetroScrap-2000-Releases/README.md

 ### 📝 Installation Instructions
 Installing RetroScrap 2000 is quick and easy.

-Download: Download the latest version of the application from our official GitHub Releases page.
+Download: Download the latest version of the application from my official [GitHub Releases page](https://github.com/gruetze-software/RetroScrap-2000-Releases/releases).

 Extract: Unzip the downloaded file into a folder of your choice (e.g., on your Desktop or in your Programs folder).